parijatmukherjee/2darrayblog/content/posts/solid_design_patterns.md

 ### What is it all about ?

 Lets’ assume, I have an interface having two methods x() and y().
 Two of my classes A and B implements the interface, but Class A has only the functionality of x(), where Class B has both of the functionalities x() and y().
-The easiest way to solve this is, override y() in class A, and implement nothing in it… which will directly lead us to the situation shown in the gif above.
+The easiest way to solve this is, override y() in class A, and implement nothing in it… which will directly lead us to the situation shown in the gif below.

 The **Pattern** is to create two interfaces.
 One will have the common functionalities and the second interface will have the extra functions (i.e. y() from the above example) and will extend the first interface.
 Now, when we will implement class A, we will implement the first interface, but for class B, we will implement the second interface.